kudocc/srFile/README.md

 transmit directory/files utility through TCP

 **srFile** is a utility used to transmit file or directory through TCP.
-My target is to cross platform, but it only works on OSX.
+It works on Mac OS, I'll add a Windows version soon.
 There're two commands 'send' and 'recv'.

 a) send has two arguments, they indicates where the file/directory is and where file/directory send to respectively.